-The leadership and faculty of the NRI are dedicated to graduate and postdoctoral training in the basic mechanisms of brain development and particularly the application of this knowledge in furthering an understanding of disorders of the developing nervous system.
+The leadership and faculty of the NRI are dedicated to provide excellent training to graduate students and postdoctoral trainees in the basic mechanisms of brain development and particularly the application of this knowledge in furthering an understanding of disorders of the developing nervous system.
 To this end, the following training opportunities have been created -

-During dinner, 1-3 discussion leaders, who typically are members of the Baylor faculty, lead an informal discussion.
+Two or more discussion leaders, typically faculty of Baylor College of Medicine or Texas Children's Hospital, lead an informal discussion.
 Usually, a clinician begins the presentation by briefly describing the clinical features of the disorder.
 Then a research scientist reviews what is known about cellular and molecular mechanisms that underlie the condition.
-To promote an active and dynamic discussion and to facilitate the exchange of information among all the attendees, slide presentations are not used.
+To promote an active and dynamic discussion among all the attendees, formal slide presentations are not used.
 Instead, the discussion leaders often use a whiteboard to clarify key points.

 Through these discussions, scientists learn more about clinical challenges faced by neurologists who treat childhood neurological disorders while clinicians are brought up-to-date on the most recent scientific discoveries and new cutting-edge technologies.
 These dinners promote networking and collaborations among clinicians and basic science researchers.

 This is a monthly dinner seminar series organised by Drs.
 Joshua Shulman and Mingshan Xue.
 The goal of this formal seminar series is to train advanced graduate students or postdoctoral trainees to present their research in front of a diverse audience.
 The speakers are nominated and introduced by their NRI faculty mentors.The scientific presentations are followed by a catered dinner which offers an excellent opportunity for NRI faculty, graduate students and postdoctoral fellows to interact with one another and has led to many fruitful scientific collaborations.